A Comprehensive Guide.

 45. Theocratic Government.

-The WT says they are a 'theocratic' organization.
+The Watchtower says they are a 'theocratic' organization.
 This means it is run by Jehovah God through His representatives, - the leaders of the WT.

 46. Theocratic Warfare.